harveshvaran/ftp82_laptop/WEEK3.md

     * There will be a ftpxx-10-unit, a ftpxx-30-integration and a ftpxx-50-staging jobs in your team's tab.
 The unit job will be triggered (within 5 minutes of the merge) and it will execute the unit tests etc. It then will trigger the integration job which will perform black box tests on the package.
 And finally the application will be deployed on staging.

+## Suggested Steps

+### Before starting the first task
+  1. Whiteboard Cli Menu
+  1. Whiteboard Java methods for the functionalities
+  1. Create skeleton class for LeaveDetails, and empty methods for apply, list, approve/deny etc
+### For the first task + story
+  1. One person to make mvn package succeed - add employee tests
+  1. One person to add LeaveDetails class, and then its DAO/Mapper
+  1. One Person to change cli
+  1. One Person to add apply methods on Employee class
+### Similarly for the other stories

 # Reading material

 ## Must-Read